-Here at Park Home Life we have a number of residential parks across the country catering for people looking to downsize their properties following retirement and live within a like minded community.
-One of our parks is Orchard Park in Twigworth, Gloucestershire nestled in a county that is filled with a number of amazing historical sites.
+Here at Park Home Life we have a residential park catering for people looking to downsize their properties following retirement and live within a like minded community.
+Our park is Orchard Park in Twigworth, Gloucestershire nestled in a county that is filled with a number of amazing historical sites.

 If you are looking to live in this area here are some of the local sites that you may want to consider visiting.

 Nestled in the beautiful town of Tewkesbury, the Abbey has a history dating back to Norman times and is one of the finest examples of architecture during this period that can be found across Europe.
 As well as having some incredible architecture it also boasts some amazing examples of stained glass windows include some that date back to Victorian Times.
 Our Twigworth Park is just a short car journey from this delightful town and all of the sites that it has to offer.

 Gloucestershire is a county that has incredible links back to Roman times Gloucester, or Glevum as it was originally known was a large Roman fort.
 Around the city in some of the rural locations examples of villas and roman dwellings can be seen.
 Chedworth is one of these examples.
 It dates back to 2 AD and is a wonderful example of a villa that was once owned by a wealthy farmer and is one of the largest Roman villas in Britain.
 The site is owned by the National Trust and they have excavated any of the original mosaics which are on display for you to see.

 The city of Gloucester has many locations that link back to the areas Roman and industrial past as well as examples of Romanesque and Gothic architecture such as the Cathedral.
 The Cathedral itself is a good example of the city’s vast history with Roman rubble and stones having been used in the construction of some of the columns in the nave.
 The Cathedral has been used as a location for many films including the incredibly popular Harry Potter series.